 - Wasps build nests in May and June.
 Take steps then to prevent them from nesting on your home.

-- Yellow jackets are particularly aggressive in late summer and fall.
+- Yellowjackets are particularly aggressive in late summer and fall.

-Allergies to stings can range from mild discomfort or rash to life-threatening anaphylactic shock.
+- Allergies to stings can range from mild discomfort or rash to life-threatening anaphylactic shock.
 Severe allergic reactions require emergency care.